SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/delta.md

 ### SCD3

 Using the same customer tables as in our merge example above, output and configurations for SCD3 merge will look like below.
+Let's track change for `customer_zip_code` by adding a column to show the previous value.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>